 The 2012 Summer Olympics in London, England was the first time we saw a significant shift in the way that viewers engaged with the games, each other, sponsors, content and athletes.
-Through social media and digital marketing people could interact and stay up to date on their favourite events and athletes.
-Four years later at Rio 2016 viewers are consuming all the same types of online content but advancements in technology and accessibility has made following the games on a mobile device a seamless and integrated experience.
+Through social media and digital marketing, people could interact and stay up to date on their favorite events and athletes.
+Four years later at Rio 2016, viewers are consuming all the same types of online content but advancements in technology and accessibility have made following the games on a mobile device a seamless and integrated experience.
 When leveraged correctly this means a world of possibilities for both fans and marketers alike.

 Fans Just Can’t Get Enough…

-Before the games even began, it was estimated that 3.6 billion people across the world would be tuning in and 85 percent would be doing so with a second screen in their hands (whether it be a smart phone or tablet).
-We may be sitting facing the television that is mounted on the wall, but there is a good chance our eyes are attention is fixated elsewhere.
+Before the games even began, it was estimated that 3.6 billion people across the world would be tuning in and 85 percent would be doing so with a second screen in their hands (whether it be a smartphone or tablet).
+We may be sitting facing the television that is mounted on the wall, but there is a good chance our eyes and attention are fixated elsewhere.
 We are checking scores, engaging in friendly banter and expressing our joy (or sadness) after key plays using a variety of available mobile forums.

 How Can Brands Capitalize on This Shift?